BorisovNM/Shambhala2/README.md

 ## Output data

-Running this code produces the file `OutputFileName`.
-Also, it returns a harmonized gene expression matrix
+The function returns a harmonized gene expression matrix